nxtyoudev/Mobile-Development-Checklist/README.md

 - The name of the branch must be in this format `feature/component_componentName`
 - Prettify your code before making a commit using `yarn prettify` or using your editor shortcuts
 - Be sure that linting rules are all applied, otherwise the commit will not be accepted and will not pass
+- Keep the changes, description and screenshots on the PR itself.
+They should be self contained and nobody should be putting info outside of it, otherwise it gets lost
+- Title and description must be relevant

 ## Pull Requests
 When submitting a review request, please follow these guidelines: